🚨 Scam Guide · 2026

 🔶 Medium

-📍 Suva city center, Kings Wharf, Suva Bus Station
+📍 Suva city centre taxi ranks, Kings Wharf, Suva Bus Station, the late-night kerbs along Victoria Parade

 Red Flags